 Taking care of Korat cats

-A brush through once or twice a week will usually suffice, unless the Korat is shedding its winter coat, when daily brushing might be needed.
+A Korat cat has relatively short fur, therefore they can be fairly-low maintenance, simply brush through their hair once or twice a week, unless they are shedding their winter coat, when daily brushing may be needed.

-For the rest of the year, though, Korats shed minimal amounts, meaning they make good pets for people who suffer with allergies.
+Throughout the rest of the year, Korats shed minimal amounts, making them good pets for people with allergies.

 Its pure pedigree and long history have helped the Korat become a hardy breed, with few health problems.